joshp23/NameSilo_Certbot-DNS-01/README.md

 ```
 #### Note: There is a 15 minute wait for DNS propagation.

+Debug data will be printed in case of error response from NameSilo.

 ### Support Dev
 All of my published code is developed and maintained in spare time, if you would like to support development of this, or any of my published code, I have set up a Liberpay account for just this purpose.
 Thank you.